ronotypo/Minipax/README.md

 ### Design Quality
 **Glyphset: 5/5**
-- It should cover all latin languages
+- It should cover all latin languages.

 **Styles: 3/5**
 - Only 4 upstraignts now, but italic and monospace to come.

 **Drawing quality: 4/5**
-- Pretty good
+- Pretty good.

 **Spacing: 3/5**
 - OK